Rea1m/Voting-Program/README.md

 # Voting-Program
-This program will determine if you are eligible to vote or not
+This is a simple program that has the capablity to determine if you are eligible to vote or not with your input!